Frequently Asked Questions: Live Courses

 While lecture series are also rich in content, they tend to be higher capacity and differently interactive.
 Instruction is more lecture-style than discussion- or project-centered, and discussion among participants takes place via the chat feature.

-Another key difference is that while seminars are designed for in-person, real-time participation, lecture series are designed so students can participate live or watch a recording of the class after it airs.
+Another key difference is that while seminars are designed for in-person, real-time participation, lecture series are designed so students can participate live or watch a recording of the class after it meets live.

 Enrolling in a Course